How on earth can we reinvent our businesses without losing clients?

 You can use your blog to:

-- create a story that is powerful and loved by your tribe.
+create a story that is powerful and loved by your people.

 4. THERE ARE 3 POWERFUL CHANGES YOUR BLOG CAN BRING